The Other Costs of Drinking and Driving

 A Night in Jail

-More than likely, you’ll end up in a group or shared cell.
+With a DUI arrest, you will more than likely end up in a group or shared cell.
 There’s a good chance that your fellow inmates are no strangers to jail and may enjoy terrorizing you.
 You, on the other hand, will not enjoy your stay.
 That’s why it’s called jail.

 Your Car Will Be Towed